When Locally Linear Embedding Hits Boundary

 The main challenge to analyze LLE is dealing with the augmented vector.
 It involves three main players in the data structure, the p.d.f., the curvature, and the boundary if the boundary is not empty.
-Clearly, when $x$ is close to the boundary, $\mathbb{E}[(X-\iota(x))\chi_{B_{\epsilon}^{\mathbb{R}^p}(\iota(x))}(X)]$ includes the geometry of the boundary, and the integration will depend on the p.d.f..
-On the other hand, while a manifold can be locally well approximated by an affine space, the curvature appears in the local covariance matrix as, and hence $(C_x+cI_{p\times p})^{-1}$ involves the curvature.
-Dealing with these terms requires a careful asymptotic analysis.
+Clearly, when $x$ is close to the boundary, {the term $\mathbb{E}[(\iota(X)-\iota(x))\chi_{B_{\epsilon}^{\mathbb{R}^p}(\iota(x))}(\iota(X))]$ in $\mathbf{T}(x)$} includes the geometry of the boundary, and the integration will depend on the p.d.f..
+On the other hand, while a manifold can be locally well approximated by an affine space, the curvature {appears in the eigenvalues of the local covariance matrix.
+Hence, the term $(\Lambda_x+\epsilon^{d+3}I_{p\times p})^{-1}$ in $\mathbf{T}(x)$ involves the curvature.} Dealing with these terms requires a careful asymptotic analysis.
 To alleviate the heavy notation toward this goal, we consider the following functions, and their role will become clear along the theory development.

 \begin{definition} Suppose $\epsilon$ is sufficiently small.
 We define the following functions on $[0,\infty)$, where $\frac{|S^{d-2}|}{d-1}$ is defined to be $1$ when $d=1$.

 \end{definition}